racket/racket/racket/src/README.txt

 but note the following:

+ * If you are building from a source distribution (as opposed to a Git repository checkout), then beware that a regular/full Racket distribution will not build correctly.
+A regular source distribution is intended for Unix platforms, and it does not include native libraries that are needed on Mac OS.
+You should start with a source distribution that is labelled "Minimal Racket", instead, and then finish with

+     raco pkg update --auto racket-lib
+     raco pkg install -i main-distribution

- * If you are building from a source distribution (as opposed to a Git repository checkout), then most likely "racket-lib" is already included and installed as part of the the distribution, but without dependencies of "racket-lib" that are specific to Mac OS.
-In that case, use
+ * If you are building from a minimal Racket source distribution (as opposed to a Git repository checkout or a regular/full Racket source distribution for Unix), then "racket-lib" is already included and installed as part of the the distribution, but still without dependencies of "racket-lib" that are specific to Mac OS.
+   In that case, after following build steps for Unix, use

       raco pkg update --auto racket-lib